-After the junior year students should concentrate on developing test taking skills for the MCAT or DAT.
+After the sophomore year students should concentrate on developing test taking skills for the MCAT or DAT.
 Throughout their college career, students should shadow a variety of health professionals to solidify their motivation and commitment to their profession.

-Early Identification Programs for Medicine: Tougaloo College has Early Identification agreements with Brown University, Boston University, and the University of Buffalo medical schools which allow students to be identified for admission as early as the sophomore year.
+Early Identification Programs for Medicine: Tougaloo College has Early Identification agreements with Brown University, Boston University, and the University of Buffalo Medical School which allow students to be identified for admission as early as the sophomore year.
 The University of Mississippi's Med-Corps Direct and Rural Physicians programs provide other pathways to medical or dental school after the sophomore year.
 For further information on these programs or on medical or dental school in general, contact the Pre-Health Advisor.

-Veterinary Medicine Agreement with Mississippi State University.
-Mississippi State School of Veterinary Medicine has an early identification program for Tougaloo students.
+Early Identification Program for Veterinary Medicine: Mississippi State School of Veterinary Medicine has an early identification program for Tougaloo students.
 Sophomore students who have taken Biology 111-112, General Chemistry 115-118, and Math 103 or above, with GPA 2.8 or above (3.4 in sciences) and with demonstrated interest in the field, can apply to this program.
 They will be accepted to the program in their junior year based on their academic performance in science courses and their demonstrated interest in the field, and will be accepted to the school in their senior year.

-Pharmacy Agreement with the University of Mississippi.
-Tougaloo College and the University of Mississippi Pharmacy School have a Preferred Admission agreement.
+Early Identification Program for Pharmacy: Tougaloo College and the University of Mississippi Pharmacy School have a Preferred Admission agreement.
 Interested freshmen may apply to the program during their second semester at Tougaloo.
-Successful applicants will have a GPA of 3.25 or above in required pre-pharmacy courses (Biology 111, Chemistry 115/117, Math 103 or above) with no grades below C, as well as evidence of volunteer experience.
+Successful applicants will have a GPA of 3.25 or above in required prepharmacy courses (Biology 111, Chemistry 115/117, Math 103 or above) with no grades below C, as well as evidence of volunteer experience.
 In successive years identified students must continue to achieve at this level in required coursework.
 Seniors must have a PCAT score of 400 and a writing score of 3.0.
 Students who achieve at this level will be automatically admitted to the Ole Miss Pharmacy School.